oracle-livelabs/database-maa/zdm-physical-offline/target-db-provision/target-db-provision.md

    ![Image showing database and national character set in database](./images/database-characterset.png)

-**7. Check encryption algorithm under sqlnet.ora.**
+7. Check encryption algorithm under sqlnet.ora.

    Check the sqlnet.ora to identify any encryption algorithm mentioned.

-**8. Generate patch inventory ouput.**
+8. Generate patch inventory ouput.

-Execute "opatch lsinventory" as oracle user in source satabase server.
+Execute "opatch lsinventory" as oracle user in source database server.

-**9. Download inventory output to the local desktop.**
+9. Download inventory output to the local desktop.

 We will require this file in Task 2.